trorabaugh/slackerlogglybot/README.md

 - Use the conversation system to ask questions
 - Use Loggly to log messages.
 - Use Loggly to search for messages
+- Use Loggly LiveTail in order to stream messages to Slack

 # Depends on: